UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson07/assignment.rst.txt

    that will be avoided when the system is running.
 #.
 You will submit two modules: linear.py and parallel.py
 #.
 Each module will return a lsit of tuples, one tuple for customer and one for products.
-   Each tuple will contain 4 values: the number of records processed, the record count in the database prior to running, the record count after running, and the time taken to run the module.
+   Each tuple will contain 4 values: the number of records processed (int), the record count in the database prior to running (int), the record count after running (int), and the time taken to run the module (float).
 #.
 You will also submit a text file containing your findings.